Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework

-Finally, \ourtool{} performs a git commit, updates the development status, code diffs, and modified files of the current feature set, and deliver a runnable version of the application.
+Finally, \ourtool{} performs a git commit, updates the development status and modified files of the current feature set, and delivers a runnable application that can be experienced by the user.
 The iterative development process continues until all feature sets in the feature map have been implemented and the final application is delivered.